fdac21/news/Preliminary.md

 to ask a question – just mention `@audris` with the question to make sure I know to look at it sooner.

-## Initial setup: to be done by Aug 27 on or after Aug 24
+## Initial setup: to be done on/by Aug 26 on

 ## Configuring ssh
-  * On linux/mac either
+  * On linux/mac
      * create .ssh/config
     	1. create ~/.ssh/config
         ```